newrelic-experimental/nri-spark/README.md

 >**This notebook and configuration is for reference purpose only, deployment should customize this to fulfill the needs**

-1. Create a new notebook to deploy the cluster intialization script.
+1. Create a new notebook to deploy the cluster intialization script
-2. Copy the script below in.
-You do not need to set or touch the $DB_ values in the script, Databricks populates these for us.
+2. Copy the relevant script below.
+You do not need to set or touch the $DB_ values in the script, Databricks populates these for us. a Based on cluster install mode, comment/uncommment  Standalone Cluster / SingleNodeCluster install
-3. Replace **<Add your insights key>>** with your New Relic Insights Insert Key.
+4. Replace **<Add your insights key>>** with your New Relic Insights Insert Key.
-4. Add/Remove/Update tags require in the tag section, sample tags are configured using *nr_sample_tag\**
+5. Add/Remove/Update tags require in the tag section, sample tags are configured using *nr_sample_tag\**
-5. Run this notebook to create to deploy the new_relic_install.sh script in dbfs in configured folder.
+6. Run this notebook to create to deploy the new_relic_install.sh script in dbfs in configured folder.
-6. Ensure the script is attached to your cluster and is listed in the notebooks of the cluster
+7. Ensure the script is attached to your cluster and is listed in the notebooks of the cluster
-7. Running this script will create the file at dbfs:/nr/nri-spark-metric.sh
+8. Running this script will create the file at dbfs:/nr/nri-spark-metric.sh
-8. Configure target cluster with the ***newrelic_install.sh*** cluster-scoped init script using the UI, Databricks CLI, or by invoking the Clusters API.
+9. Configure target cluster with the ***newrelic_install.sh*** cluster-scoped init script using the UI, Databricks CLI, or by invoking the Clusters API.
 This setting is found in Cluster configuration tab -> Advanced Options -> Init Scripts
-9. Add dbfs:/nr/nri-spark-metric.sh and click add.
+10. Add dbfs:/nr/nri-spark-metric.sh and click add.
-10. Restart your cluster
+11. Restart your cluster
-11. Metrics should start reporting under the Metrics section in New Relic with the prefix of spark.X.X - you should get Job, Stage Executors and Stream metrics.
+12. Metrics should start reporting under the Metrics section in New Relic with the prefix of spark.X.X - you should get Job, Stage Executors and Stream metrics.

 ```
 dbutils.fs.put("dbfs:/nr/nri-spark-metric.sh","""